 I'm a New York-based journalist and community editor for the Financial Times, where my job is to build the relationship between journalists and readers.
 It's a job that combines comment strategy with other forms of reader participation – focusing keenly on how we can use our readers to help inform our reporting.
 I believe in comments, building trust in journalism, and that the smartest person in the room is the room.

-I've been published in the Guardian, the FT, Buzzfeed News, Quartz and Fusion, and done multiple radio interviews for Public Radio International.
+Beyond the FT, I've written for Guardian, the FT, Buzzfeed News, Quartz and Fusion, and Public Radio International.
 I reported on the financial crisis in Greece, was a member of The Guardian's Keep it in the Ground campaign and was community fellow with Guardian US.

-I was Editor-in-Chief of my high school and college newspapers, first attracted to journalism in sixth grade as a founding member of out deeply nerdy, hand-stapled paper, the Clocktower Chronicle.
-In high school I helped develop our first journalism class, and at Connecticut College I took the student run newspaper, which had devolved into the butt of many jokes, and developed it into an active, award-winning print and digital publication with more than a hundred contributors.
+My love for journalism runs deep: in high school I helped develop our first journalism class and ran the newspaper, and at Connecticut College I took the student run newspaper, which was the butt of many jokes, and helped developed it into an active, award-winning print and digital publication with more than a hundred contributors.
 I also developed a self-designed interdisciplinary major called New Media Studies, fascinated by how the internet was changing our relationship with each other and our news.
 After a few years in finance, I returned to school in 2013 for an MA in Journalism from NYU's Studio 20 graduate program for digital innovation, where I studied under Jay Rosen and Clay Shirky.
 That was cool.

 Powered by Squarespace